 Let’s tally the score.
 Which CMS is the best choice?
 HubSpot or WordPress?

-If we give every category equal weight WordPress wins four to one.
+If we give every category equal weight WordPress wins.
 But this article only compares these CMS features – it doesn’t factor your unique web needs into the equation.
 Which CMS fits your web needs the best largely depends on your unique page building, theming, and scalability needs.